Gannan Travel Guide

-Sangke Prairie: is one of the most important stockbreeding bases.
+Sangke Grassland: is one of the most important stockbreeding bases.
 There are two reception centers equipped with Tibetan tents.
 Every July to September, they will prepare dainty food with Tibetan flavor as well as yaks, horses and bonfires to welcome the visitors.

 Other Scenic Spots: Chanding Temple (Grand Zhuoni Temple)